1Kartikgupta/Test_wafer_generator-1/README.md

 We have requested them to make this tool open-source so that everyone can work on it and build a more better environment

-Before this to check the golden Response of the circuit we have to check with the help og truth table
+Before this to check the golden Response of the circuit we have to check with the help of truth table

+Truth Table generator

+truth-table-generator is a tool that allows to generate a truth table.
+It is a fork of truths by tr3buchet.

+Steps for installing truth table using python
 ```
 pip install truth-table-generator
 ```
+Usage

+First, let's import the package. ```ttg``` stands for truth-table-generator